-NOTE: We recommend wearing safety glasses and gloves when working with glass instruments.
+NOTE: For each method we suggest you wear safety glasses and gloves when working with glass instruments.

 Cooling Method

 Prepare a solution of shaved ice and salt or a solution of CO2 (Dry Ice) and alcohol.
 Place the thermometer bulb only in the solution.
 Keep the thermometer upright.
 Allow the liquid column to retreat into the bulb, swing the thermometer (bulb down) in an arc forcing the entrapped gas above the column.
 Allow the thermometer to return to room temperature slowly in an upright position.